Variant identifiers for Oncomine™ panels

 Hotspots BED files

-The BED file specification (http://genome.ucsc.edu/FAQ/FAQformat.html#format1.7) indicates that the fourth column is the name of the BED line, and is used to label the variant region in the UCSC genome browser or IGV.
-This label is also used to populate the ID field in the output VCF files as well as the Variant ID columns in Ion Reporter™ Software.
+The BED file specification (http://genome.ucsc.edu/FAQ/FAQformat.html#format1.7) indicates that the fourth column is the name of the BED line.
+The values in this column are used to label the variant region in the UCSC genome browser or the Integrative Genomics Viewer (IGV).
+The labels are used in Ion Reporter™ Software to populate the ID field in the output VCF files and the Variant ID columns.

 COSMIC ID changes due to database updates

-The COSMIC database updates approximately four times a year, and these updates involve the addition of newly curated variants, removal of a smaller number of variants, and changes in genomic representations to a very small number of variants.
-There is, therefore, a chance that the variant identifiers in the hotspots files might be out of sync with, or no longer be found on the COSMIC website.
-Additionally, prior to COSMIC version 90, the same normalized genomic variant (see https://pubmed.ncbi.nlm.nih.gov/25701572/) might have had multiple redundant COSMIC variant identifiers (COSM); since COSMIC version 90, these identifiers have been replaced with one consistent COSV identifier, and multiple COSMIC variants may map to these identifiers.
+The COSMIC database updates approximately twice a year, and these updates involve the addition of newly curated variants, removal of a smaller number of variants, and changes in genomic representations to a very small number of variants.
+Therefore, there is a chance that the variant identifiers in the hotspots files are not synchronized with – or are no longer found on – the COSMIC website.
+Additionally, before COSMIC version 90, the same normalized genomic variant (see https://pubmed.ncbi.nlm.nih.gov/25701572/) can have had multiple redundant legacy COSMIC variant identifiers (COSM); since COSMIC version 90, these identifiers have been replaced with one consistent COSV identifier, to which multiple legacy COSMIC IDs can map.

 Fusions files

 A comprehensive, universally recognized database of oncogenic gene fusion breakpoints does not exist.
 Therefore, gene fusion isoform identifiers are generated by concatenating the two gene symbols with a hyphen, and then combining the first letter of the 5’ partner with the last retained 5’ exon along with the first letter of the 3’ partner with the first retained 3’ exon.
 For example, EML4-ALK.E6A17 involves a fusion between the sixth exon of EML4 with the 17th exon of ALK.
-Fusion isoforms involving junctions between incomplete exons, or involving intronic insertions may contain “ins” or “del” modifiers followed by the number of nucleotides removed or added.
-Additionally, assay names may contain additional identifiers such as COSMIC COSF ids or GenBank accession numbers.
+Fusion isoforms involving junctions between incomplete exons, or involving intronic insertions can include “ins” or “del” modifiers followed by the number of nucleotides removed or added.
+Additionally, assay names can include additional identifiers such as COSMIC COSF ids or GenBank accession numbers.